Commentary Entertainment In the Pot Movies

 Although I didn’t quite know what to expect beforehand, I was pleasantly surprised to witness Tarrell (Andre Holland) take us through the pivotal journey of surrendering his interpretation of what Forgiveness looks like, which will haunt you with a sincere feeling of freedom.
 This film is heavy, but it is worth its weight in gold.

 From the African American perspective, Exhibiting Forgiveness can be more than just a film.
 It is a pathway to discussing the depths of our trauma in familial relationships.
-The juxtaposition of blending the idea of the Christian walk with our pain made me feel a hallelujah in my soul, with hands lifted at the conclusion—because Tarrell preached at the conclusion!
+The juxtaposition of blending the idea of the Christian walk with our pain made me feel a hallelujah in my soul.
+Tarrell is a great example of what happens when we throw scripture toward someone’s pain without acknowledging their brokenness.
+My hands lifted at the conclusion as tears rolled down my eyes —because Tarrell preached!
 Oh, the ending is a chef’s kiss.

-The majesty of witnessing the art intertwined with life’s experiences made the quiet moments in the film speak loudly through the hues of color.
-Art also has a voice, and Director/Writer Titus Kaphar is most known in the Fine Arts world for his professional work in creating award-winning canvasses and sculptures receives a bravo from me for a profound job he completed through this personal film.
+The majesty of witnessing art intertwined with life’s experiences made the quiet moments in the film speak loudly through the hues of color.
+Art also has a voice, and Director Titus Kaphar is most known in the Fine Arts world for his professional work creating award-winning canvasses and sculptures.
+I give him a bravo for the profound job he completed through this film.

 I don’t disqualify the supporting cast for their contributions to this canvas because everyone made this artistry puzzle fit magnetically for a sound storytelling experience.
 For example, you can throw a pitch at Aunjanue Ellis-Taylor, and she will knock out the role every time.
 It’s a shame Ellis-Taylor hasn’t received the award recognition she deserves for her long-lasting and steadfast excellent work in the film industry.
 One of the most heartbreaking and conscious moments in the film is when Tarrell questions his mother’s choices in life.
 Then, realizing the mother was also a victim in this vicious cycle of abuse made me push my pondering judgment to the side.